-I am a former volunteer Senior Guide with SOE’s EverQuest where I was a member of the Norrathian Dramatic & Comedic Society Quest & Events team (2000-2004).
+I am a former volunteer Senior Guide with SOE’s EverQuest MMORPG where I was a member of the Norrathian Dramatic & Comedic Society Quest & Events team (2000-2004).
 As a senior member of the NDCS, I was involved with the creation and administration of EverQuest dynamic live events, quests, storytellers, persistent characters and other role-playing activities that were performed by Game Masters and Guides for the players of EverQuest.
 (Although I have been critical of SOE in the past, I do owe them a tremendous debt of gratitude for allowing me to be a part of the Guide Program in a virtual world that I cared deeply about.)

-After leaving the EQ Guide Program in 2004, I became somewhat of a crusader for casual gamers in MMO’s.
-Casual gamers are a very important constituency that rarely has anyone to speak for them.
-So I created Wolfshead — my nom de guerre.
-(Wolfshead is an old English term for an outlaw and I’m a huge fan of the Robin Hood legend).
 As Wolfshead, I posted a long open letter on Woody Hearn’s GU Comics site lamenting the state of EQ and providing solutions to fix an online game that was near and dear to my heart.
 Interestingly enough, my letter resonated with many EQ players as it was reprinted and linked on many independent EQ sites around the world.
-After the much ballyhooed “guild summit”, SOE made many positive changes to EQ which addressed many of my concerns.
+After the much ballyhooed “guild summit”, SOE made positive changes to EQ which addressed some of my concerns.

 During 2005, I became a staff writer for Grimwell Online and GamerGod.com.
 I authored articles on game design and MMO issues which I have mirrored here on my own site.
 I was also very actively involved in many MMO design discussion forums and still am to a degree.
 While I no longer have the time to contribute articles with the same frequency as in days gone by, I do try and post the occasional entry on my blog site.